Institute for Applied Theatre Studies: The Institute today

 Today there are four chairs at the Institute for Applied Theatre Studies, three of which are held permanently.
-Currently, Heiner Goebbels holds the chair in artistic practice, Gerald Siegmund holds the chair in theatre studies and has been managing director of the Institute since 2011.
+Currently, Xavier Le Roy holds the chair in artistic practice, Gerald Siegmund holds the chair in theatre studies and has been managing director of the Institute since 2011.
 Bojana Kunst has held the chair in dance studies since 2012.
 The fourth chair is designed for the guest professorships and is thus held by different artists over the course of a year.
 Whereas in the 1980s and 1990s, the conventional definitions and practices of theatre necessitated more innovative forms of teaching and understanding of theatre.
 Today the decline of the artistic importance of the municipal theatres and the enormous changes in the theatre landscape have brought other discussions to the fore: the ambivalences in the independent theatre scenes, its internationalisation and its working conditions due to the intensification of economic pressures produce new challenges and problems for the production but also for the aesthetics of contemporary theatre.

 The Institute for Applied Theatre Studies thrives on a proactive student body.
-For many years, students have independently organized a number of festivals: the Theatermaschine, a platform for the presentation of students‘ own works; the Diskurs festival, first founded in 1982, a noted international festival for the performing arts.
+For many years, students have independently organized a number of festivals: the Theatermaschine, a platform for the presentation of students‘ own works and the Diskurs festival, first founded in 1982 by, a noted international festival for the performing arts.
 For this festival, artists are invited with their works to participate in discourse and discussion; and finally the relatively young Instant-festival, which seeks to further the exchange with a program called The Scenic Arts at the University Hildesheim.
 This festival is hosted alternately in Gießen and Hildesheim.
 All festivals, but also the presentation of performance projects and practical courses, include critical discussions.
 These allow for an exchange between the students over their own practice and that characterizes the institute's culture of discussion.